 The most expensive feeling in finance

 There's a moment every investor knows.
 The market has been falling for weeks.
 Your portfolio is deep in the red.
-And a voice in your head — calm, rational-sounding — says: just sell.
+And a voice in your head, calm and rational-sounding, says: just sell.
 You can always buy back in when things settle down.

-That voice has cost investors more money than any recession, any crash, any bear market in history.
+That voice has cost investors more money than any recession or crash in history.

 The math of selling at the bottom